adioshun/gitBook_DeepDrive/paper2017-vanet-3d.md

 - Our problem formulation of manifolds alignment is to be applied to find **correspondences between source data** containing recognized objects from 2D camera and objects from 3D Lidar point cloud and from 3D V2V exchanged messages.

-- The manifold alignment performs the mapping between the dataset by first successfully learning the low dimensional embeddings by creating a weighted graph ofthe objects in the data by finding their correlation whilepreserving their neighborhood correlation to preserve thelocal structure of the data.
+- The manifold alignment performs the mapping between the dataset by first successfully learning the low dimensional embeddings by creating a weighted graph of the objects in the data by finding their correlation while preserving their neighborhood correlation to preserve the local structure of the data.

-Let X , Y and Z three separatedata sets consisting respectively of x,y and z recognized pointsfrom camera, Lidar and V2V BSMs.
+- Let X , Y and Z three separate data sets consisting respectively of x,y and z recognized points from camera, Lidar and V2V BSMs.

-We consider considercreating three different Laplacian graphs for each data setsX , Y and Z.
+- We consider consider creating three different **Laplacian graphs** for each data sets X , Y and Z.

-The neighborhood weights of a point t(i)as anode in every Laplacian graph for each data set by solvingthe following optimization problem:
+- The neighborhood weights of a point t(i)as anode in every Laplacian graph for each data set by solving the following optimization problem:

 ## 6. VI.
 NUMERICAL ANALYSIS OF MAPPING ACCURACY AND ERRORS